Dixie ABATE’s Ride to the Capitol 2016 (Photo credit: Amy Waldron)

 We'll do it again next year, and we hope to see YOU there!

-Our last meeting was on June 25, 2016, in Gadsden, AL. Notes are attached to the right.
+Our last state-level meeting was Saturday, August 6, 2016, at the Hickory Chip Restaurant, in Clanton.
+Notes are attached to the right.

 For more information, call Kris Cook at 205-617-9944 or email: email@example.com